 This is not all.
 The well-documented sober curious movement means increasing numbers of people are opting to explore nighttime activities that aren't centred around alcohol.
 And the commodification of club culture is being met with an overintellectualisation of nightlife, yet we are ironically experiencing the night less than ever before.
+The recently released book, Selling the Night, explores this phenomenon, referencing a piece written by music journalist Chal Revens in Quiteus that opens...

-REFLECTING ON 2025

-The State of Play Today
+REFLECTING ON 2025 The State of Play Today

-"A new generation is less keen on going out and bashing their bonces with garries - yet raving is discussed more than ever, with endless books and academic articles discussing the dancefloor as a utopia...I can't remember a time when people talked about dancing as much as they are right now, despite apparently not doing it as much."
+"A new generation is less keen on going out and bashing their bonces with garries - yet raving is discussed more than ever, with endless books and academic articles discussing the dancefloor as a utopia...l can't remember a time when people talked about dancing as much as they are right now, despite apparently not doing it as much."